sarahabell/sarahabell.me/_pages/ceramics.md

 ![blue green vase](/images/Blue-Green-Vase.jpg)

 This tall hand built vase has a studio developed blue glaze which has some attractive green flecks.
-These appear on the area which was in the hottest part of the kiln - 1250º.
+These appear on the area which was in the hottest part of the kiln.

 # Wheel Thrown Bowl